Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Accounts.md

 ![Accounts](../../Assets/Screenshots/RetailSuiteAccounting/Settings/Accounts/CreateAccount.png "[Accounts]")

 - *Account class*
 Click the drop-down list to select an account class.
 Depending on the Chart of accounts set up in the system, the available account classes may vary.
-For detailed information about setting up the chart of accounts, see [Chart of accounts](../Integration/01_RunAccountingWizard.md#chart-of-accounts).
+For detailed information about the available charts of accounts, see [Chart of accounts](../Integration/01_RunAccountingWizard.md#chart-of-accounts).

-  > [Info] Individual accounts can also be created, edited or deleted.
+  > [Info] Individual accounts within each account class can also be created, edited or deleted.
 For detailed information, see [Manage the accounts](../Integration/03_ManageAccounts.md).

 The accounts are displayed in a column view.
 All information provided in columns is read-only.